-Non-existent in Moberly.
-Columbia is 30 minutes away where the startup environment is better.
-However, having been in Kansas City for a little over a month, I can say with certainty that small communities just don’t have the ability to compete with larger ones in terms of resources, knowledge breadth and versatility.
+Non-existent in Moberly, Missouri.
+Columbia, Missouri, is 30 minutes away where the startup environment is better.
+However, having been in Kansas City, Missouri, for a little over a month, I can say with certainty that small communities just don’t have the ability to compete with larger ones in terms of resources, knowledge breadth and versatility.

 How did you come up with the idea to start Noviqu?

 My husband Chad and I started Tin Can Technologies, a software services company that built custom software for whoever needed it.
 I really cultivated my passion for helping people through software development while working as Tin Can, and we hired a variety of people, one of whom stuck around for the long haul.

 While working at Tin Can Technologies, we had the opportunity to talk with a local manufacturer and provide a quote for a custom solution.
 While we sat in this meeting, the maintenance manager started arguing with the safety manager, who started complaining to the training manager about whose job was harder, what reports they couldn’t pull and what employees were and were not doing.

 The aggravation and pains of the facility managers is what sparked Noviqu.
 We took information from that meeting to fuel our conversations with other manufacturers, and eventually decided to build one cohesive platform for digital safety, maintenance and training processes.

 While others may have good solutions for safety audits, maintenance work orders or digital training courses, Noviqu puts all three in employees’ hands at the time of need.
 This allows us to provide unique insight into internal efficiencies, as well as increase the overall lifetime value of the equipment in a facility and the employees that us it.

 Have you struggled because of where you live?